mehmethafif/telegram_forwarding_bot/README.md

 ```
 variable with both sender and group id.

-Then when you run the bot messages sent to bot will be forwarded to the target group.
+Then, when you run the bot, messages sent to the bot will be forwarded to the target group.

 ---